ControlledChaos/ccdzine/README.md

 Following is a list of strings to find and replace in all plugin files.

 1. **Plugin name**
-   Find `Site Core` and replace with your plugin name.
+   Find `CCDzine` and replace with your plugin name.

 2. **Package**
-   Find `Site_Core` and replace with your plugin name, include underscores between words.
+   Find `CCDzine` and replace with your plugin name, include underscores between words.
 This will change the package name in file headers.

 3. **Namespace**
-   Find `SiteCore` and replace with something unique to your plugin name.
+   Find `CCDzine` and replace with something unique to your plugin name.

 4. **Text domain**
-   Find `sitecore` and replace with the new name of your primary plugin file (this file).
+   Find `ccdzine` and replace with the new name of your primary plugin file (this file).
 It is standard to match the domain with the file name but this is not required to run the code.

 5. **Admin page slug**
-   Find `site-core` and replace with the new base slug of your plugin's admin pages.
+   Find `ccdzine` and replace with the new base slug of your plugin's admin pages.

 6. **Constants prefix**
-   Find `SCP` and replace with something unique to your plugin name.
+   Find `CCD` and replace with something unique to your plugin name.
 Use only uppercase letters.

 7. **General prefix**
-   Find `scp` and replace with something unique to your plugin name.
+   Find `ccd` and replace with something unique to your plugin name.
 Use only lowercase letters.
 This will change the prefix of all filters and settings, and the prefix of functions outside of a class.

 8. **Constants**
    See the `includes/config.php` file to change developer/agency details, plugin name & URL, plus more personal or white-label constants.